Last Updated on: October 1, 2023

-The hardest part of any task is getting started; that is why people love procrastinating.
+Getting started is the hardest part of any task; that is why people love procrastinating.

-Whenever I try to start a project, learn a new skill, write a new blog post, read a book, or do any other task, it is often easier to do it later.
+Whenever we try to start a project, learn a new skill, write a new blog post, read a book, or do any other task, it is often easier to do it later.

-For the first month of the community quarantine, I haven’t been as productive as I wanted to be.
-I had so many things on my to-do list but haven’t made significant progress.
+During the first month of the community quarantine during the COVID-19 pandemic, I haven’t been as productive as I wanted.
+I had many things on my to-do list but haven’t made significant progress.

-But upon watching a LinkedIn Learning course on time management, I stumbled upon the idea of doing BIG tasks by starting from ridiculously small steps.
-Step so small, it is even embarrassing not to do.
+Then, I watched a LinkedIn Learning course on time management and stumbled upon the idea of doing BIG tasks by starting from ridiculously small steps.

 For example, for students (like you and me), it is challenging to study.
 So, how will I start from a ridiculously small task?